christian1512-FE/Ticket-001-22-Code-Refactored/README.md

 In order to improve the codes web accessibities I changed the non-semantic elements to semantic elements, added alt attributes to images, and fixed links that werent working properly on the website.

-Modifications to the HTML code.
+**Modifications to the HTML code:**
 ```
-Changed the name of the website on the <head> element changed the title of the website to "Horiseon Social Solution Services"
+- Changed the name of the website on the <head> element changed the title of the website to "Horiseon Social Solution Services"

-Added the <header> element in which is used to represent introductory content.
+- Added the <header> element in which is used to represent introductory content.

-Changed <div> tag to <header>
+- Changed <div> tag to <header>

-Changed <h1>Hori<span class="seo">seo</span>n</h1> to <h1>Horiseon</h1>
+- Changed <h1>Hori<span class="seo">seo</span>n</h1> to <h1>Horiseon</h1>
-just a simple header name to help the websites accessiblity.
+- just a simple header name to help the websites accessiblity.

-Changed the <div> tag to <nav> element in which is used to provided navigation to links.
+- Changed the <div> tag to <nav> element in which is used to provided navigation to links.

-Added the <main> element in which is used represent the main content on the website.
+- Added the <main> element in which is used represent the main content on the website.

-Changed the <div> class to <section> class the section element in which is used defines a section on the website.
+- Changed the <div> class to <section> class the section element in which is used defines a section on the website.

-Changed the <div class="content"> to <section class="content">
+- Changed the <div class="content"> to <section class="content">

-Changed <div class="search-engine-optimization"> to <section id="search-engine-optimization" also added class="search-engine-optimization"> in which it  fixes the link that was not working on the website.
+- Changed <div class="search-engine-optimization"> to <section id="search-engine-optimization" also added class="search-engine-optimization"> in which it  fixes the link that was not working on the website.

-Added <alt> attributes to all of the images to increase the websites accessiblity.
+- Added <alt> attributes to all of the images to increase the websites accessiblity.

-Added the <aside> element in which represents secondarty content on the website.
+- Added the <aside> element in which represents secondarty content on the website.

-Changed the footers <div class> to <footer class>
+- Changed the footers <div class> to <footer class>

-Changed the heading attribute <h2> on footer to <h4> so it falls in sequental order"
+- Changed the heading attribute <h2> on footer to <h4> so it falls in sequental order"
 ```